 Standard 2b: Surface parking lots shall not be located between the front property line and the primary building/storefront but rather to the rear of all structures, provided there is vehicular access from side streets or alleys to the rear of the lot.
-Drive-through establishments are prohibited.
+Drive-through establishments shall be prohibited.
+[Q]